Official: Girl told 911 'send the police now' as cops waited - NewsBreak

 Young survivors of the attack said they pretended to be dead while waiting for help.

-Miah Cerrillo, 11, told CNN that she covered herself with a friend's blood.
+Miah Cerrillo, 11, told CNN that she covered herself with a friend's blood to look dead.
 After the shooter moved into an adjacent room, she could hear screams, more gunfire and music being blared by the gunman.
 Samuel Salinas, 10, who also played dead, told ABC's "Good Morning America" that the assailant shot teacher Irma Garcia before firing on the kids.

 Questions have mounted over the amount of time it took officers to enter the school to confront the gunman.